 #1.
 Chroma – The Wireless Keyboard from KLIM

 Specially designed to be silent, this keyboard works through a pressure pad hidden under the keys.
-It comes with a wireless plug and play USB receiver for connectivity.
+It comes with a wireless plug and plays a USB receiver for connectivity.
 The response time of the keyboard is pretty fast with no noticeable lags.
-One of the most useful features on this wireless keyboard is the ‘Function Key’.
+One of the most useful features of this wireless keyboard is the ‘Function Key’.
 Thanks to that you also get features like multimedia keys and other shortcuts similar to laptops.

 While the colorful backlit design is directed toward gamers, I found the keyboard to be equally fun for typing.
 The travel distance between keys similar to any standard keyboard and does not take too much time getting used to, if you are switching from one.